christianarg/sqlcache/README.md

 Changes from my fork (compared to https://github.com/ovicus/sqlcache)
 --------------------------
 - I use JsonNet for serialization.
+- Table has a primary key  => Clustered Index
 - Sliding expiration is implemented:
 	- My flush method deletes sliding expiration items
 	- Fixed bug when setting values with sliding expiration (original code ignores sliding expiration due a bug when comparing DateTimeOffset)
+	- GetEnumerable / GetCount filter items expired with sliding expiration

 No nuget package yet.
 It's a single file, you can copy&paste SqlCache.cs, and install-package newtonsoft.json and your'e good to go.